How to Apply

 - Order a graduate bulletin by calling 617.287.6000, the application is in the back of the bulletin.

 - A distinguished undergraduate transcript, with a minimum overall GPA of 3.00 (we encourage you to apply even if your GPA falls a bit below 3.00);

 - Evidence of satisfactory grades in major discipline;

 - Three positive and informed letters of recommendation submitted by persons who are knowledgeable about your potential success both as a graduate student and as a teacher.
 One letter should be from someone who has been your instructor in a college course.
 In the case of Non-Licensure or Professional Licensure applicants, at least one of these letters should be from a person who serves, or has served, in a supervisory capacity to the candidate;

-- For Non-Licensure: submission of Graduate Record Examination (GRE), MTEL Communication and Literacy, or Millers Anology scores.
-For all Initial Licensure programs, we require submission of the Communications and Literacy portion of the Massacusetts Tests for Educator Licensure (MTEL). www.mtel.nesinc.com Passing scores are not required for acceptance; however, they are taken into consideration by the admissions committee.
-For Professional Licensure, we require submission of your Massacusetts Tests for Educator Licensure (MTEL), and a copy of your licence.
+- For non-licensure: submission of Graduate Record Examination (GRE), MTEL Communication and Literacy, or Miller Analogies scores.
+For all initial licensure programs, we require submission of the communications and literacy portion of the Massachusetts Tests for Educator Licensure (MTEL).
+Passing scores are not required for acceptance; however, they are taken into consideration by the admissions committee.

 - The applicant's specific goals;

 - For all initial licensure programs: the applicant’s reasons for wanting to become a teacher at the specific level or in the specific field for which certification is being sought.